wharfkit/website/src/lib/guides/SessionKit/getting-started-nodejs-application.md

 #### How: Wallet Plugin

-The final piece of information the `Session` requires is how it will sign transactions, which in this example is with a [PrivateKey](/docs/antelope/private-key) embedded in the script which is loaded into the [WalletPluginPrivateKey](https://github.com/wharfkit/wallet-plugin-privatekey) plugin.
+The final piece of information the `Session` requires is how it will sign transactions, which in this example is with a [PrivateKey](/docs/antelope/private-key) embedded in the script, which is loaded into the [WalletPluginPrivateKey](https://github.com/wharfkit/wallet-plugin-privatekey) plugin.

 ```js
 const privateKey = "5Jtoxgny5tT7NiNFp1MLogviuPJ9NniWjnU4wKzaX4t7pL4kJ8s"